-Using the standard Epstein drag formula30, one can evaluate the particle-neutral collisional frequency ν{dn} and hence the critical electric field E{cr} given by Eq.
+Using the standard Epstein drag formula,30 one can evaluate the particle-neutral collisional frequency ν{dn} and hence the critical electric field E{cr} given by Eq.
 (1).
-Fig. 8 displays the respective critical ion Mach number M{cr} providing the onset of the ion flow instability as a function of the electrode separation.
-The variations of the quantity
+Figure 8 displays the respective critical ion Mach number M{cr} providing the onset of the ion flow instability as a function of the electrode separation.
+The variations of the quantity M{cr} have been calculated using the particle charges prescribed by the lower curve in Fig. 7.
+For comparison, we also display in Fig. 8 variations of

 FIG. 8.
 Ion Mach number M{cr} (blue dots) corresponding to the critical field, Eq.
-(1), and ion Mach number $M_i \sim M_i(y_2)$ (red diamonds) following from the electric field providing the balance of the electric and gravitational forces (close to numerical estimations of $E(y_2)$) as a function of the distance between the electrodes in the ground experiments.
-Also shown is the ion Mach number M{fit} (black crosses) obtained from a fit of the theoretical model to the experimentally obtained wave numbers, as described in the text below.
+(1), and ion Mach number $M_i \sim M_i(y_2)$ (red diamonds) following from the electric field providing the balance of the electric and gravitational forces [close to numerical estimations of $E(y_2)$] as a function of the distance between the electrodes in the ground experiments.
+The ion Mach number M{fit} (black crosses) obtained from a fit of the theoretical model to the experimentally obtained wave numbers is shown, as described in the text below.

-${\cal M}{cr}$ have been calculated using the particle charges prescribed by the lower curve in Fig. 7.
-For comparison we also display in Fig. 8 variations of the ion Mach number M_i based on the estimations of the electric field providing the levitation of the particles $E \simeq gm_d/eZ_d$ that appear very close to the numbers given by PIC simulations in the upper part of the particle cloud $E(y_2)$.
+the ion Mach number M_i based on the estimations of the electric field providing the levitation of the particles $E \simeq gm_d/eZ_d$ that appear very close to the numbers given by PIC simulations in the upper part of the particle cloud $E(y_2)$.
 It is seen that M{cr} values are of the same order of magnitude at the large separation distance $\Delta L \gtrsim 45$ mm, but may be a few times less than the respective numerical estimates of $M_i(y_2)$ for more compressed plasmas ($\Delta L < 45$ mm).
-Note that the electric field in the bottom part of the cloud is larger, which leads to an increase of the Mach number (increased drift velocity).
-While this can lead to an increased phase velocity for the waves in the bottom part of the cloud31, the periodgrams (Fig. 5) indicate that in the presented experiments the change of the wave velocity is not significant.
-A possible explanation could be the simultaneous decrease of particle charge in the bottom cloud, which would in turn decrease the dust plasma frequency and thus the wave speed.
+Note that the electric field in the bottom part of the cloud is larger, which leads to an increase in the Mach number (increased drift velocity).
+While this can lead to an increased phase velocity for the waves in the bottom part of the cloud,16 the periodgrams (Fig. 5) indicate that in the presented experiments the change of the wave velocity is not significant.
+A possible explanation could be the simultaneous decrease in particle charge in the bottom cloud, which would in turn decrease the dust plasma frequency and thus the wave speed.